georgepence/georgepence/README.md

 - Operating Systems I
 - Networking
 - Programming Language Fundamentals

+After three more classes, I will graduate at the end of Spring term 2025.

 <!--
 **georgepence/georgepence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.